Leased vs. Financed: Which Gets the $10K Deduction?

 Excess wear charges apply when you return the vehicle.
 Small dents, scratches deeper than a credit card edge, stained upholstery, and tire wear beyond acceptable limits all trigger charges.

 Early termination fees can cost thousands if life changes and you need out of the lease early.
-Job relocation, family size changes, or financial hardship don't excuse you from the contract.
+Job relocation, family size changes, or financial hardship do not excuse you from the contract.

 Gap insurance is often required and costs extra.
 This covers the difference between what you owe and what insurance pays if the vehicle is totaled.